Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/fn_macros.md

 ```

 When you define a macro of any kind you can "invoke" it by using the syntax anywhere in your code where an expression is legal.
 Just be aware that
 macros are internally compiled to a different representation.
-In the case of function macros, they are converted to lambda expressions:
+In the case of function macros, they are converted to **do blocks**:

 ```
 syntax macro_name from "Macro" {